Haruna Yabuki

 Haruna Yabuki (矢吹 春奈, Yabuki Haruna) is a Japanese actress, gravure idol, and TV personality from Tokyo.
 From 2009 to 2013, she previously used the stage name Mari Abe (阿部 真里, Abe Mari).

 In the level Graniny Gorki Lab of the PlayStation 2 video game Metal Gear Solid 3: Snake Eater, there is a poster of Haruna Yabuki.

 Personal life

-On March 2025, Yabuki announced her first pregnancy after undergoing fertility treatment.
+In March 2025, Yabuki announced her first pregnancy after undergoing fertility treatment.
 On 25 April, she gave birth to a healthy son.